cingularities/TFSdm/README.md

 # TFS Data Monitoring
-Functions for automating tasks to monitor photovoltaic data.
+Package Developed for Streamined Functions in Automating Tasks to Monitor Photovoltaic Data.